-Are You Planning on Running a 5K this fall?
+Are You Planning on Running a 5K this spring?
 Then, you need a 5k training program.

 Start Training for a 5k Race Today